ThisIsMyGithubRepo/Guppy/README.md

 # Guppy
 3D Printer Serial Communication Tool, mostly for Marlin.
 Why Guppy?
 Marlin is a fish, and Guppies are much smaller fish.
 Plus I'm not great at naming apps.

+Gupply is a Windows .Net WPF Core 3.1 App.

 <!-- ABOUT THE PROJECT -->
 ## About The Project